-Everest College, McLean and Arlington campuses, are accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas and Associate's degrees.
-The Accrediting Council for Independent Colleges and Schools is listed as nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council of Higher Education Accreditation.
-The Accrediting Council for Independent Colleges and Schools is located at 750 First Street, NE, Suite 980, Washington, D.C., 2002-4241; (202) 336-6780.
+Everest College, Tysons Corner and Arlington campuses, are accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas and Associate's degrees.
+The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council of Higher Education Accreditation.
+The Accrediting Council for Independent Colleges and Schools is located at 750 First Street, NE, Suite 980, Washington, D.C., 20002-4241; (202) 336-6780, www.acics.org.